doubotis/java-notion-render/README.md

 ## Examples

-The web project showcase how you can produce HTML contents based on
+The web project showcase how you can produce HTML contents based on Notion API objects.

 ## Known caveats